Hi friend and Welcome!!

 Now without further ado, let’s get rolling!

 I’ve done quite a bit of research on good rap mics, and I’m here today to tell you that I’ve got some sick solutions to all of your hip hop needs.
 In fact, my research has spanned almost a year because I’m continuously data mining for other articles, and I come across many different sources saying the same thing.
 Add to that the fact that I’ve always had a passion for hip-hop, and you get a recipe for some great advice.
 I’m not a rapper per se, but I am a producer, and have dabbled in writing lyrics and recording on a few occasions.
 I currently have a Samson C01, and it has served me well since 2007.
-Imagine that, a roughly $70 mic that feels like a barbell and performs like a porn star.
+Imagine that, a “cheap” mic that feels like a barbell and performs like a porn star (Well it is rock hard).
 Eh that was a bad analogy.
 Lol.
 I really haven’t had a need to upgrade because I’m not into recording raps like that, but I may in the future.

 Unfortunately, I cannot just recommend one single mic and call it a day.
 There are too many variables and things to consider before purchase.